google/starlark-go/doc/spec.md

 print(1, "hi", x=3)	# "1 hi x=3\n"
 ```

+Typically the formatted string is printed to the standard error file,
+but the exact behavior is a property of the Skylark thread and is
+determined by the host application.

 ### range

 `range` returns an immutable sequence of integers defined by the specified interval and stride.